bshoshany/thread-pool/README.md

 If you are using a thread pool, then your code is most likely performance-critical.
 Achieving maximum performance requires performing a considerable amount of benchmarking to determine the optimal settings and algorithms.
 Therefore, it is important to be able to measure the execution time of various computations and operations under different conditions.

-The helper class `BS::timer` provides a simple way to measure execution time.
+The utility class `BS::timer` provides a simple way to measure execution time.
 It is very straightforward to use:

 1. Create a new `BS::timer` object.
 2. Immediately before you execute the computation that you want to time, call the `start()` member function.